peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

-True if this CBOR object represents a not-a-number value (as opposed to whether this object's type is not a number type); otherwise, false.
+ `true`  if this CBOR object represents a not-a-number value (as opposed to whether this object's type is not a number type); otherwise,  `false` .

 ### IsNegativeInfinity